uhi22/pyPLC/readme.md

 17. The car sends a broadcast message "Is here a charger in this network?".
 Technically, it is an IPv6.UDP.V2GTP.SDP message with 2 bytes payload, which defines the security level expected by the car.
 In usual case, the car says "I want unprotected TCP.".
 18. The charger receives the SDP request, and sends a SDP response "My IP address is xy, and I support unprotected TCP."
-19. The car wants to make sure, that the IP addresses are unique and the relation between IP address and MAC is clear.
+19. The car wants to make sure, that the IP addresses are unique and the relation between IP address and MAC address is clear.
 For this, it sends a "Neighbour solicitation".
-(This looks a little bit oversized, because only the participants are in the local network, but it is standard technology.)
+(This looks a little bit oversized, because only two participants are in the local network, and their addresses have already been exchanged in the above steps.
+But ICMP is standard technology.)
-20. The charger responds to the neighbor solicitation request.
+20. The charger responds to the neighbor solicitation request with a neighbor advertisement.
+This contains the MAC address of the charger.
+In the case, we use this pyPLC project as charger, we rely on the operating system that it covers the ICMP.
+On Win10, this works perfectly, the only thing we must make sure, that the MAC and IPv6 of the ethernet port are correctly configured in the python script.
-21. Now, the car and the charger have a clear view about addressing (MAC, IP).
+21. Now, the car and the charger have a clear view about addressing (MAC, IPv6).
 22. The car requests to open a TCP connection to chargerIP at port 15118.
 23. The charger, which was listening on port 15118, confirms the TCP channel.
+(Todo: not yet implemented)
 24. Now, the car and the charger have a reliable, bidirectional TCP channel.
 25. The car and the charger use the TCP channel, to exchange V2GTP messages, with EXI content.
+26. The charger is the "server" for the EXI, it is just waiting for requests from the car.
+The car is the "client", it actively initiates the EXI data exchange.
-26. Todo: Controlled by the content of the EXI messages, the car and the charging are walking through different states to negotiate, start and supervise the charging process.
+26. Todo: The car walks through different states to negotiate, start and supervise the charging process.